syncfusion/blazor-docs/src/documenteditor/document-editor/restrict-editing.md

 # Restrict editing

-This Word processor control (DocumentEditor) provides 2 types of restriction for editing:
+This [`Blazor Word Processor control`](https://www.syncfusion.com/blazor-components/blazor-word-processor) (DocumentEditor) provides 2 types of restriction for editing:
 * Read-only: Allows all the users to view the document contents but not make changes to it.
 * Allows changes to certain portion of the document: Allows the users to edit to certain portion of the document.